 Stephen Curry cherishes winning Olympic gold after tough Warriors finish

 STANFORD, Calif.
-(AP) — For Stephen Curry, winning an Olympic gold medal has certainly taken some of the sting away from such a disappointing end to his season with the Golden State Warriors, who missed the playoffs.
+(AP) — For Stephen Curry, winning an Olympic gold medal has certainly taken some of the sting away from such a disappointing end to his season with the Golden State Warriors when they missed the playoffs.

 Back from his scoring flurry in a triumphant Paris Games for the United States and back on regular family duty before the new NBA season begins, Curry can reflect on the highs and lows of his year — with one notable joy being the addition of his fourth child with wife Ayesha, baby boy Caius Chai born May 11.

-“Everything happens for a reason and the journey gives you all types of different experiences along the way,” Curry said Wednesday before hosting a charity golf tournament benefiting the couple’s Eat.Learn.Play.
-Foundation.
-“But this summer’s been amazing, just coming off a tough NBA year to experiencing what we did getting a win in the Olympics.”
+“Everything happens for a reason and the journey gives you all type of different experiences along the way,” the 36-year-old Curry said Wednesday before hosting a charity golf tournament benefiting the couple’s Eat.Learn.Play.
+Foundation devoted to Oakland schools.
+“But this summer’s been amazing, just coming off a tough NBA year to experience what we did and get a win in the Olympics and some of the things I look forward to every year especially around our foundation and the work that we’re doing here in Oakland. … It puts everything into perspective of what basketball has done for me and the doors that it’s opened and trying to take full advantage of it.”

-Now, he can clear his mind from basketball at least for a little while — the Warriors will hold training camp in Hawaii beginning in early October.
+Now, Curry can catch his breath and clear his mind from basketball at least for a little while — before the Warriors hold training camp in Hawaii beginning in early October.

 A kids’ size golf club in hand, Curry lined up to hit his shot on an upward slope toward the green while reminding elementary-school students LeAni Wade and Terrell Covington about the importance of keeping their eyes on the plastic neon yellow ball to make solid contact.